 For some reason, I’m just not feeling it.

 It’s not because I’m turning fifty-seven this December, taking one further step beyond the midpoint.
 For the most part, I am in love with my age.
 I feel good in my skin, lines and all, and care less about what others think of me, a freedom I fully embrace.
-No longer needing to wear false modesty, as younger women are often taught they must, I can sing my own praises—and own my faults and mistakes.
+I no longer need to wear false modesty, as younger women are often taught that they must.
+I can sing my own praises—and own my faults and mistakes.
 I do have a couple; I have made many.
 Just ask my kids.

 My general sense of malaise is not personal.
 It’s bigger than I am.
 Much.

 I’m suffering today from what I call my cultural mourning—a mourning for the beautiful, spiritual, and sometimes maddening culture of the Eastern European Jew.
 My mom grew up in the Old City of Jerusalem, but her family hailed from Russia.
 Her dad was a mystic, a rabbi who poured over the texts of the Zohar day and night, a Kabbalist seeking his path to God.